 Is a car right for me?

-• You live in a rural area with limited public transport
+• You live in a rural area with poor bus or train links

 • You have health problems

-I can afford to buy a car – what should I do?
+I can afford to buy a car now.
+Is my DMP still right for me?

 Can I lease a car through the Motability Scheme?

-To be eligible for leasing a car through the Motability Scheme, you need to be in receipt of one of the following mobility allowances:
+You are eligible to lease a car through the Motability Scheme if you receive one of the following allowances:

 • Higher Rate Mobility Component of Disability Living Allowance (HRMC DLA)